High school (grades 9-12) · Hialeah Gardens, FL

 What is the racial and ethnic makeup of Hialeah Gardens Senior High School?

-The largest demographic group at Hialeah Gardens Senior High School is Hispanic or Latino at 98.1%.
-The school serves a diverse student body in HIALEAH GARDENS, FL.
+The largest demographic group at Hialeah Gardens Senior High School is Hispanic or Latino at 98.1% of enrollment, in Hialeah Gardens, FL.

 What is the Resource Investment Index for Hialeah Gardens Senior High School?

-Hialeah Gardens Senior High School has a Resource Investment Index of 36/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Hialeah Gardens Senior High School has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page